injflea727/grove/README.md

 ### A Walled Garden with Open Gates

-We'll be the first to admit that the Stone's text-only user interface is restrictive, and even primitive.
+We'll be the first to admit that the Grove's text-only user interface is restrictive, and even primitive.
 If you come in expecting a tech-level similar to the Apple II, we think you'll be pleasantly surprised.